nomad-coe/nomad/docs/introduction.rst

 ^^^^^^
 http://celeryproject.org (incl. rabbitmq) is a popular combination for realizing long running tasks in internet applications.
 We use it to drive the processing of uploaded files.
-It allows us to transparently distribute processing load.
+It allows us to transparently distribute processing load while keeping processing state available to inform the user.

 elastic search
 ^^^^^^^^^^^^^^